Electric go-kart: Batteries

-Rental go-karts with lead batteries can usually be driven for a maximum of 20-30 minutes before a low battery charge results in noticeably less performance.
+Recreational go-karts with lead batteries can usually be driven for a maximum of 20-30 minutes before a low battery charge results in noticeably less performance.
 For this reason, most electric competition go-karts use lithium-polymer or lithium-ion batteries that provide better performance and last longer.

 Safety

 On electric go-karts, the safety of the batteries largely depends on the type of battery: